The Surface Phone is the stuff of smartphone legend, with rumors of the device dating back to 2012.

 In fact, we’ve heard that Microsoft wants the Surface Phone to be a real alternative to a computer, and for it to be both the best phone in the world for productivity, and also the most secure phone.

 There could also be three different versions of the handset – a consumer model, a business model and a pro version.
+Elsewhere we've heard talk of two models, known as Surface Peking and Surface Slavonia, though with no information on how they differ.

-As for the specs, there’s talk of 6GB of RAM and a Snapdragon 835 chipset, which is likely to be the main flagship chip of 2017.
+As for the specs, there’s talk of 6GB of RAM and a Snapdragon 835 chipset, which is the main flagship chip of 2017.
 Though earlier rumors pointed to Intel chips, which could give it more in common with a PC.
 We’ve also heard that it could come in 64GB and 128GB sizes.

 Microsoft Surface Phone other features